Post-Traumatic Stress Disorder

 - Being unusually clingy with a parent or other adult

-Older children and teens are more likely to show symptoms similar to those seen in adults.
-They may also develop disruptive, disrespectful, or destructive behaviors.
+Older children and teens usually show symptoms more like those seen in adults.
+They also may develop disruptive, disrespectful, or destructive behaviors.
 Older children and teens may feel guilty for not preventing injury or deaths.
 They may also have thoughts of revenge.

 - Feeling horror, helplessness, or extreme fear